red-dev-inc/red-bridge/Architecture/UML/Sequence/Bridge ZEC Sequence Notes.md

 2. As it starts, the UI checks with the ZavaX Agent for previous failures and prompts the Owner if there has been one for that Owner's address for guidance about how to proceed.

 3. The only ZavaX Agent that gets paid fees for its service is the one that completes the bridging transfer.
-However, any warden-operated ZavaX Agent can push bridging transactions forward.
+However, any guardian-operated ZavaX Agent can push bridging transactions forward.

 4. UI = User Interface.
 ZCE = ZavaX Consensus Engine.